This page includes the 3 sections:

 In this case, the membership fee would be prorated until December 31st.

-8. I am an existing member of IAPA and my organization has just moved and changed its contact information.
+8. I am an existing member of IAPA and my organisation has just moved and changed its contact information.
 Who should I inform?